b-za/solarg/readme.md

 In order to get access to the data you need and private token to use as API key from the API management section after logging into FoxESS-Cloud https://www.foxesscloud.com/user/center

-Create a files named secrets.go with the following content
+Create a file named secrets.go with the following content

 ```go